EFT of Inflation: Reflections on CMB and Forecasts on LSS Surveys: Acknowledgments

 \section{Acknowledgments}

 We gratefully acknowledge computational facilities of ISI Kolkata.
-SC would like to thank Department of Theoretical Physics, Tata Institute of Fundamental Research, Mumbai and specially the Quantum Structure of the Spactime Group for providing Visiting Research Fellowship.
-The work of SC was supported in part by Infosys Endowment for the study of the Quantum Structure of Space Time.
+The research fellowship of SC is supported by the J. C. Bose National Fellowship of Sudhakar Panda.
+SC also would line to thank School of Physical Sciences, National Institute for Science Education and Research (NISER), Bhubaneswar for providing the work friendly environment.
 AB would like to thank the computational facilities of ISI Kolkata and the University of Minnesota, Twin Cities where part of this work was done.
 AB also thanks ISI Kolkata for supporting a long term project.
+SP thanks Department of Science and Technology, Govt. of India for partial support through Grant no. NMICPS/006/MD/2020-21.